NOC-MSM/SEAsia/docs/source/generate_initial_conditions.rst

 *(27 Apr 2018)*

 *Since my parent and child are on the same grid I'm not sure I need the SOSIE step.
-Try skipping it for now.*
+Try skipping it for now.
+You would want to use SOSIE to flood fill the land if you are horizontally interpolating*

 Use SOSIE tools to interpolate onto a finer grid